Contact A Lawyer

-OVERVIEW: Inferior Vena Cava (IVC) filters are small devices designed to catch blood clots that may break free inside the deep veins of the body and travel toward the lungs.
+OVERVIEW: Inferior Vena Cava (IVC) filters, or blood clot filters, are small devices designed to catch blood clots that may break free inside the deep veins of the body and travel toward the lungs.
 The spider-like filters are implanted in patients who are at risk for a pulmonary embolism, when they are unable to take anticoagulants or when those medications have failed.

 In August 2010, the FDA issued a warning to doctors, alerting them about the risk of problems with retrievable IVC filters, such as those manufactured by Cook and C.R.
 Bard.
-The agency indicated that the IVC filters should be removed in many cases once the danger of a pulmonary embolism has passed.
+The agency indicated that the blood clot filters should be removed in many cases once the danger of a pulmonary embolism has passed.

 At least 900 adverse event reports have been received by the FDA involving complications from IVC filters.
 One of the most common complaints is of the filter, or a piece of the filter, breaking off and migrating through the patient’s body.